Shrman007658/Wifi-Name-Generator-API/README.md

 # Contributors
 If you are a contributor and would love to contribute, be it to the readme or adding new code.
 You can even add new Wifinames!
-However please fork the dev branch and not the naster branch.
+However please fork the dev branch and not the master branch.

 Also if you like this API, please star it <3